-This procedure applied to the incremental binding energies of the isotopes gives the following results.
+This procedure applied to the incremental binding energies of the Tin isotopes gives the following results.

 The values are more or less constant within the 51-82 shell, but definitely drop for the 83-126 shell.

-In the 51-82 sheell the average increment due to neutron-neutron spin pair formation is 2.63 MeV with a standard deviation of 0.161 MeV.
+In the 51-82 shell the average increment due to neutron-neutron spin pair formation is 2.63 MeV with a standard deviation of 0.161 MeV.
 Thus the coefficient of variation is 6.1 percent.

-To see how the binding energy due to neutron-neutron spin pair formation the increments are affected by the number of protons in the nucleus the values were calculated also for p=49 and p=51.
+To see how the binding energy increments due to neutron-neutron spin pair formation are affected by the number of protons in the nucleus the values were calculated also for p=49 and p=51.